 Hatha yoga can help you de-stress and deal with depression, mood swings and anxiety.
 The meditation included in the classes can help you focus and concentrate.

-Hatha Yoga classes with Meltem are held weekly at The Wellbeing Centre:
+Hatha Yoga and Gentle Hatha Yoga with Pranayama classes with Meltem cost £10 per session are held weekly at The Wellbeing Centre.
+To book, please click on the links below: